-This popular entertainment precinct on the southern banks of the Yarra River in the city centre is dominated by the vast Crown Entertainment Complex, which comprises Crown Casino, the largest in the Southern Hemisphere, as well as shops, bars, restaurants, cinemas, nightclubs and a large event space.
+- The popular Southbank entertainment precinct on the southern banks of the Yarra River in the city centre is dominated by the vast Crown Entertainment Complex, which comprises Crown Casino, the largest in the Southern Hemisphere, as well as shops, bars, restaurants, cinemas, nightclubs and a large event space.
 Games offered at the casino include the staples of roulette, blackjack, craps and poker, as well as popular Asian games Baccarat and Pai Gow.
-There are also 2500 electronic gaming machines in the casino (known as ‘pokies’ in Australia).
+There are also 3500 electronic gaming machines in the casino (known as ‘pokies’ in Australia).
 Also in the Southbank precinct, the distinctive Eureka residential tower is one of the largest residential buildings in the world, topping out at just under 300 metres.
 It boasts an observation deck on the 88th floor called Eureka 88, offering stunning panoramic views of the city.

-A massive urban renewal project which has turned a former area of wharves and light industry into a new precinct boasting restaurants, shops and housing, the Docklands precinct is located adjacent to the CBD and is well worth a visit.
+- Docklands is a massive urban renewal project which has turned a former area of wharves and light industry into a new precinct boasting restaurants, shops and housing, the Docklands precinct is located adjacent to the CBD and is well worth a visit.
 Particular highlights include the Melbourne Star, one of the world’s top ten tallest Ferris Wheels.